rsnemmen/riaf-sed/README.md

 **Compute a model SED**

+1. edit `perl/dyn.pl` and `perl/spectrum.pl` and adjust the path to the executables (variables `$dynbinary` and `$specbin`)
-1. run `perl/dyn.pl` to compute ADAF dynamics to find physical global solution, adjusting eigenvalue if required
+2. run `perl/dyn.pl` to compute ADAF dynamics to find physical global solution, adjusting range of eigenvalues `sl0i`,`sl0f` if required
-2. once you get a good (physical) global solution in step 1, run `perl/spectrum.pl` to generate ADAF SED
+3. once you get a good (physical) global solution in step 2, run `perl/spectrum.pl` to generate ADAF SED
-3. optional: run `perl/ssd.pl` to compute truncated thin disk SED
+4. optional: run `perl/ssd.pl` to compute truncated thin disk SED

-For visualizing the resulting SEDs, use the code `work/projects/finished/liners/seds/misc/model.py`
+For visualizing the resulting SEDs, use the code `work/codes/python/model.py`

 If you are having trouble finding a global solution, try playing around with `dyntype.pl`.
 Instead of trying to find automatically the "shooting value" or eigenvalue of the boundary value problem, you input eigenvalues manually and inspect the resulting plots radius vs radial velocity.